LelioH/LelioH/README.md

 🌱 Brazilian developer coding with ReactJS, ReactNative and sometimes NodeJS

-👨🏻‍💻 Currently working as a Junior Developer
+👨🏻‍💻 Currently working as a FrontEnd Developer

 📓 Also working on my Final Paper at UFF (http://www.uff.br/) in Brazil to graduate in Computer Science